 Examples of social activity systems are the functions and business processes of an organisation, an industry and a public governance function.

-w/holistic change methodology
+module 5: w/holistic change management

 Participation in one of the Biomatrix Design Courses will transform you into a w/holistic thinker based on biomatrix systems theory.